How to create simple, robust project plans

 Step 3: Take off your rose-colored glasses and map out a timeline

-Step 4: Recruit a few friends
+Step 4: Recruit friends and colleagues

-Step 5: Think through goals and scope
+Step 5: Think through goals and project scope

-Step 6: Anticipate (and prevent) surprises
+Step 6: Anticipate surprises

 - Reviews: How are you going to gather feedback before the project ships?